junxit/us-congress-bills-116/metadata.md

 - 2020-06-26 — Mr. Soto moved to suspend the rules and pass the bill, as amended.
 - 2020-06-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2544)
 - 2020-06-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2544)
+- 2020-06-29 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.